MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 > [!TIP]
 > To select the color of the non-hover state of a element:
 >
-> - Move the mouse pointer close, but not over the element
+> - Move the mouse pointer close, but not over the element.
-> - Zoom in by scrolling the mouse wheel up (image will be frozen)
+> - Zoom in by scrolling the mouse wheel up.
+Image will be frozen.
-> - In the enlarged area, you can pick the color of the element
+> - In the enlarged area, you can pick the color of the element.

 ## Using the Color Picker editor